Stock events for Equity Residential (EQR)

 EQR’s Geographic footprint

-Equity Residential has an established and primary concentration in major U.S. coastal markets, including Boston, New York, Washington, D.C., Seattle, San Francisco, and Southern California (Los Angeles, Orange County, and San Diego).
-The company also has a targeted and expanding presence in high-growth metro areas such as Atlanta, Austin, Dallas/Ft.
-Worth, and Denver.
-Its portfolio spans both urban and suburban submarkets within these regions.
+Equity Residential has a significant geographic footprint concentrated in major U.S. coastal markets, which it refers to as "Established Markets," including Boston, New York City, Washington, D.C., Seattle, San Francisco, and Southern California.
+The company also has a targeted and expanding presence in high-growth "Expansion Markets" such as Denver, Atlanta, Dallas/Ft.
+Worth, and Austin.
+Approximately 90% of its portfolio is focused on these coastal cities.

 EQR Corporate Image Assessment